RockefellerArchiveCenter/aurora/README.md

 $ curl -H "Authorization: JWT <your_token>" http://localhost:8000/api/orgs/1/
 ```

+In a production environment, successfully authenticating against this endpoint may require setting Apache's  `WSGIPassAuthorization` to `On`.

 ## Django Admin Configuration

 Aurora comes with the default [Django admin site](https://docs.djangoproject.com/en/1.11/ref/contrib/admin/).
 Only users with superuser privileges are able to view this interface, which can be accessed by clicking on the profile menu and selecting "Administration".